-In this design, the core layer is based on two physically and logically separate switches.
+In this design, the core layer is based on two physically separate switches, which behave as one logical device.
 Connectivity to and from the core is Layer 3 only, which drives increased resiliency and stability.
-In a campus core-layer design where Cisco Catalyst 6500s are used, a Catalyst 6500 VSS Layer-3 core design is an alternative to the two-box core used in the SBA design.
-For more information about a Cisco Catalyst 6500 VSS core design, see:
+In a campus core-layer design where Cisco Catalyst 6500s are used, a Catalyst 6500 VSS Layer-3 core design is an alternative to the two-box core used in the design.